JennyCloud/Azure-Zero-to-Hero/README.md

 # ☁️ Azure Zero to Hero — Cloud Learning Portfolio
 **Author:** Jenny Wang (@JennyCloud)
-**Goal:** Document and demonstrate hands-on Azure projects, automation, and troubleshooting through real-world scenarios.
+**Focus:** Building, automating, and troubleshooting Azure infrastructure with real-world, MSP-style scenarios.

 ---

-## 🧭 Repository Overview
+## 🧭 Overview
-This repository showcases my journey from cloud fundamentals to production-ready Azure deployments.
+This repository documents my end-to-end Azure learning journey — from hybrid networking and load balancing to certification-focused labs and daily troubleshooting practice.
-It contains structured labs, daily Q&A practice, and conceptual comparisons designed to mirror the responsibilities of a junior Azure administrator or MSP engineer.
+Each folder represents a structured learning path combining **hands-on deployment**, **PowerShell automation**, and **professional documentation**.

+I designed these labs to mirror the tasks of a **junior cloud administrator** or **MSP engineer** — focusing on uptime, resilience, and reproducibility rather than just theory.

 ---